State-of-the-art platforms running best-in-class software infrastructure.

 combination of Altiostar’s open software platform and Supermicro’s commercial off-the-shelf (COTS) edge

-servers provides a reliable, flexible, scalable, and cost-compatible solution to realize the new RAN.
+servers strengthened the wireless network operations, provides a reliable, flexible, scalable, and cost-compatible solution to realize the new RAN.

 OpenRan Software suite